Create your brand (marketing terminology for how you tell your story as a job candidate)

 - Your online images should match the in-person you.
 Your style, interests, and attire are all part of your image.

 - When posting online think about the position you hope to attain.
-Don’t shout out negative comments or gossip when you are marketing yourself as a professional.
+Don’t post negative comments, swear words or gossip when you are marketing yourself as a professional.